Search for Precessing Binary Black Holes in Advanced LIGO's Third Observing Run using Harmonic Decomposition: Introduction

-Several methods have been proposed to detect precessing compact binary mergers in the past, but most of them have struggled with balancing sensitivity with computational cost.
-Parameter-modulated templates improved matches modestly but increased noise and \cite{Grandclement:2002dv}, while later approaches allowing free maximization over waveform coefficients led to unphysical solutions and higher false-alarm rates \cite{VanDenBroeck:2009gd}.
+Several methods have been proposed to detect precessing compact binary mergers in the past, but most of them have struggled with balancing sensitivity with computational cost \cite{Grandclement:2002dv, Pan:2003qt, Buonanno:2004yd, Buonanno:2005pt, VanDenBroeck:2009gd, Harry:2016ijz}.
+Precession effects are represented by modulating the phase and amplitude of non-precessing signals: these modulations require additional parameters.
+In \cite{Grandclement:2002dv}, these additional parameters were added to the template bank but the templates failed to yield adequate matches.
+Later approaches allowing analytical maximization over the free parameters led to unphysical solutions and higher false-alarm rates \cite{VanDenBroeck:2009gd}.
 Fully physical template banks covering all parameters were also attempted but proved computationally infeasible, requiring tens of millions of templates \cite{Harry:2016ijz}.
 Despite the challenges, there have been two precessing searches performed on the O3 data from Advanced LIGO detectors: one for binary black holes (BBHs) \cite{Schmidt:2024hac}, and for neutron star-black hole binaries \cite{Harry:2025eqk}.
 No new candidates were found w.r.t the existing aligned-spin searches \cite{LIGOScientific:2025slb} in any of the precessing searches.

 The decomposition of any precessing signal into multiple harmonics offers a promising path to perform precessing searches \cite{Fairhurst:2019vut}.
 Related formalisms for single-spin binaries were introduced earlier in \cite{Lundgren:2013jla, OShaughnessy:2015xjs}.
 As recently demonstrated in \cite{Harry:2025eqk}, the harmonic precessing search for NSBH systems requires $3\times$ fewer templates than brute-force approaches, and is up to $100\%$ more sensitive than an equivalent aligned-spin search.
 In this work, we use an improved implementation of the same harmonic decomposition technique to perform a full-scale search for highly precessing BBH systems.
 We introduce a new technique that substantially reduces the number of filters required for the harmonic search.
 With this method, we achieve a fivefold reduction in filters compared to the previous search for highly precessing BBHs \cite{Schmidt:2024hac}, while simultaneously achieving significantly improved fitting factors across the template bank.